Specializing in Spinal & Nerve Injury Rehabilitation since 1983

 Slips & Falls

 Whatever the injury, chiropractors assist patients with a combination of active and passive care.
 Active care requires patient involvement (e.g., stretching, strengthening, biofeedback).
-Passive care involves treatment given to the patient (e.g., spinal manipulation, ultrasound, massage, medication).
+Passive care involves treatment given to the patient (e.g., spinal manipulation, ultrasound, massage).

-SPORTS INJURIES Often, sports injuries can be prevented.
-Proper conditioning, ample water intake, training techniques, and warm-up and cool-down actions, as well as safety equipment, can reduce injuries.
+SPORTS INJURIES Often, sports injuries can be prevented with proper conditioning, ample water intake, proper training techniques, and warm-up and cool-down actions..
 Still, when injuries do occur, chiropractors help ease the pain of strains and sprains, tendinitis, overuse syndromes, and stress fractures using active and passive care.

 Whiplash is a generic term applied to injuries of the neck caused when the neck is suddenly jolted in one direction and then another, creating a whip-like movement.
 Whiplash is commonly seen in people involved in car accidents, but it can also occur from falls, sports injuries, work injuries, and other incidents.
 A chiropractor helps speed healing through the right combination of active and passive care.